Conway/chicagotransit/README.rst

 chicagotransit
 ==============

-A collection of wrappers to communicate with various chicago transit APIs and infosources.
+A collection of wrappers to communicate with various Chicago transit APIs and infosources.

 Installation
 ------------